Vehmloewff/reactive-assignments/README.md

 If a value is passed into `stores` that is not a store, ReactiveJS will silently ignore it.

+Returns a function that will 'unsubscribe' from the stores when called.

 ### isStore

 ```ts